GouravNayak/WebScraping_KeywordSearchInWebsite/README.md

 # WebScraping_KeywordSearchInWebsite
 This is a python repository for scraping articles from a website, search the keyword COVID-19/Coronavirus, store them in a json variable and export those posts to excel file.
+This project was a part of my research where I need to collect news related to articles to study daily life of people during quarantine.
+During the pandemic it is not allowed to interview people in person and generate a web based questionnaire woud take time and the study was urgent.
+Thus we created an algorithm to scrape few high traffic websites and gather posts in order to furthur analyse them and generate virtual Personas.